 The first thing you need to know about Harry is that despite his difficult start to life, he’s such a happy little soul.

-The short version of his story is that Harry suffered severe brain damage and now has spastic quadriplegic cerebral palsy and many other complex needs.
-He can’t coordinate his movements to reach for a toy, hold his head up, or eat without the aid of a tube fed directly into his stomach.
+The short version of his story is that Harry suffered severe brain damage and is now severely disabled; he has spastic quadriplegic cerebral palsy and many other complex needs.
+He can’t coordinate his movements to reach for a toy, hold his head up, or eat or drink without the aid of a tube fed directly into his stomach.
 He’s not meeting any of his milestones and sadly his list of problems is likely to increase as he grows.

 We’ll keep you updated on Harry and how your support is helping to give him the best life possible on here.
 But for now, we asked Harry’s mum, Hayley to tell us a little more about their journey:

 When my husband Andy and I found out that we were having a little boy we were just overjoyed, it would complete our perfect little family with his sister Lily being just two years older – a perfect age gap for playing, making them lifelong friends.
 Andy and I had visions of family holidays, strapping the push bikes on the back of the car and carefree family days out.

 It wasn’t until Harry’s second day of life that we realised that there was something wrong with our gorgeous little bundle.
 Harry started to have seizures… from then on our world started to unravel bit, by bit.
 He was rushed down to neonatal where doctors conducted tests to try and fathom out what was wrong with him.
 From the outside Harry looked so perfect, it just seemed so surreal that this was happening to us- this is what happens to other people.